 Troy University reserves the right to utilize images of students in marketing materials.
-This includes still photos taken by the University photographer or contract photographers and video images.
+This includes still photos and video images taken by the University photographer or a contract photographer.
 Images shall be those taken on University property or at any University-sponsored function.